Your membership has expired

 2026 Hybrids With the Best Real-World Fuel Economy

-These are the hybrid cars, minivans, and SUVs that get over 35 mpg in Consumer Reports' exclusive tests
+These are the hybrid SUVs, cars, and minivans that get over 35 mpg in Consumer Reports' exclusive tests

 If you’re buying a car with fuel economy in mind, a hybrid is the best choice.
 But you’ll want to know exactly what kind of mileage to expect in real-world driving.
 That’s where Consumer Reports comes in.
 We perform fuel-economy tests with every car we purchase, including the latest and bestselling hybrids on the market.

 Hybrid vehicles combine a gasoline engine and a battery-powered electric motor to provide optimum fuel economy.
-But unlike fully electric vehicles, they don’t need to be plugged in.
 The latest hybrids come in all shapes and sizes, and they’re often more rewarding to drive than their gas-powered equivalents.
 They may even save you money over a purely electric vehicle.
+Plug-in hybrid electric vehicles (PHEVs) are hybrids that can be plugged in and drive short distances purely on electric power, and some are fuel-efficient when operating in gas-electric mode.

 MORE ON HYBRIDS